futtta/ao_critcss_aas/README.md

 7. Login to your criticalcss.com account and request to *Generate Critical CSS* using your ngrok's reserved domain in FQDN form (e.g. `myaodev.ngrok.io`).

 If everything went fine, you'll see criticalcss.com requesting your WordPress's home page in the webserver logs.
-If not, please check [ngrok](https://ngrok.com/docs) and [criticalcss.com](https://criticalcss.com/faq) documentation for troubleshooting.
+At this point you're ready to code.
+If there was any problems, please check [ngrok](https://ngrok.com/docs) and [criticalcss.com](https://criticalcss.com/faq) documentation for troubleshooting.

 ## Project Stats